-Grapes fruit on lateral shoots on year-old canes.
-All grapes require heavy pruning to produce fruit, but after the first three growing seasons, different types of grapes need different pruning.
-Wine grapes and muscadines usually need spur pruning, and American grapes, such as Concord and Thompson Seedless require cane pruning.
+Grapes produce fruit on lateral shoots on 1-year-old canes.
+All grapes require heavy pruning to produce fruit, but after the first three growing seasons, different types of grapes need different methods of pruning.
+Wine grapes and muscadines usually need spur pruning, and American grapes, such as Concord and Thompson Seedless, require cane pruning.

-- When you plant: Plant a rooted cutting with two or three buds above the soil, then bury the roots in light mulch.
+- When you plant: Plant a rooted cutting with two or three buds above the soil line, then bury the roots in light mulch.

 - First growing season: Leave the plant alone.
 It will grow a number of shoots.

-- First dormant season: Choose the best Shoot and cut others to the base.
-Head remaining shoot to three or four strong buds.
+- First dormant season: Choose the best shoot and cut others to the base.
+Prune remaining shoot to three or four strong buds.

-- Second growing season: When new shoots reach about 12” long, select the most vigorous and pinch off others at the trunk.
-Tie the remaining shoot to support (arbor post, Trellis post).
-When the shoot reaches branching point at arbor top or trellis wire, pinch it to force branching.
+- Second growing season: When new shoots reach about 12 inches long, select the most vigorous and pinch off others at the trunk.
+Tie the remaining shoots to support (arbor post, trellis post).
+When the shoot reaches the branching point at top of arbor or trellis wire, pinch it to force branching.
 Let two strong branches grow.
-Pinch any others at 8” to 10” long.
+Pinch any others at 8–10 inches long.